All Episodes

 The next one comes about, the big one on 5-5-2000.

-At that time, some people claim that there's going to be a rare astronomical conjunction of the Sun, Mercury, Venus, Mars, Jupiter, and Saturn.
+And that is going to, at that time, some people claim that there's going to be a rare astronomical conjunction of the Sun, Mercury, Venus, Mars, Jupiter, and Saturn with the Earth and the Moon.

-And they're saying that this event will have a profound gravitational effect which will upset the Earth's axis causing the Antarctic ice cap to shift and a deluge of ice and water will sweep across the globe.
+And they're saying that this event will have a profound gravitational effect, which will upset the Earth's axis, causing the Antarctic ice cap to shift, and a deluge of ice And water will sweep across the globe.

-And if that one doesn't work, then a lot of people are looking toward the Mayan calendar, which ends on December 23rd, 2012, and these people believe that the end of the calendar signals an end of the world.
+And if that one doesn't work, then a lot of people are looking toward the Mayan calendar, which ends on December 23rd, 2012.

 And we could keep going on.